 - Add 2-¼ cup sugar and ¼ teaspoon salt to saucepan and place over high heat, stirring continuously without stopping.

-- Continue stirring (approx. 7 minutes) until syrup reaches a rolling boil or 234° F/122° C on candy thermometer.
+- Continue stirring (approx. 7 minutes) until syrup reaches a rolling boil at 234° F/122° C on candy thermometer.
 Remove from heat right away (be careful not to let syrup boil over - it can happen very quickly).

 - Immediately pour syrup over chocolate mixture.
 Stir until fully melted and combined.